Welcome to the shameless self-promotion page.

 2003 August: interpreted for Madame Gao Fu at the Pacific Association of Women Martial Artists camp.

 1991 to 2000: research assistant in the Department of Asian Studies, University of Victoria.
-Teaching assistant of the Department of Asian Studies.
+Teaching assistant in the Department of Asian Studies.

 Feb 1987 - March 1988: Chinese to English translator for SNC Three Gorges Project feasibility study.